drrecaj1/flight-search/ica1/doc/docs.md

 In the future, there are improvements we can work on as the IT department.
 Some would be adding real-time flight information, making the system bigger so it has a graphics user interface, and adding advanced features like trips to more than one place, longer layovers, and ticket prices that change based on real-time demand.
 As shown by the project's successful execution and positive user feedback, functional programming can be used to solve real-world problems.
 The system could be further developed and improved, making it a more useful tool for planning trips.

+The code for the engine can be found in the src/ica1 file in this respitory, with the name core.clj.